-As of February 1st, 2013 Megan is starting as an Early Career Fellow at the Center for Ocean Solutions, Stanford University.
+As of February 1st, 2013 Megan started as an Early Career Fellow at the Center for Ocean Solutions, Stanford University.

 Previously a Postdoctoral Research Associate and Ph.D. student at the University of British Columbia in the Institute for Resources, Environment and Sustainability (IRES), Department of Resource Management and Environmental Studies (RMES)